Mama Oho

 7. 07

-Transfer the noodles and broth to a massive serving bowl, arrange the cooked proteins and pork belly around the edges, and slide the raw egg yolks into the center.
+Transfer the noodles and broth to a massive bowl, arrange the cooked meats and crispy pork belly around the edges, slide the raw egg yolks directly into the center, and garnish with cilantro.

 Notes

 Mama noodles are pre-fried and highly porous.
-Treat them like a fragile sponge, not Italian pasta.
-Turn the heat off the second they loosen in the pot so they don't turn to bloated mush by the time they hit the table.
+If you boil them until completely soft in the pot, they will turn to bloated mush by the time they hit the dining table.

 From Cook Thai in America.